dguglielmi-git/mechanicos-cf-backend/README.md

 ## Test and Deploy 📦

-Before deploying your functions, you can test if everything is running properly in your local machine:
+Before deploying your functions, you can test if everything works correctly on your local machine:

 ### Running in your local machine for testing purposes
 ```sh